phetsims/phet-info/doc/typescript-conventions.md

 ### Initialization of instance properties

-Instance properties can be initialized either where they are declared, or in the constructor.
+Instance properties can be initialized either where they are declared, or in the constructor, or as parameter properties in the constructor parameters.
 It is up to developer discretion, but please try to be consistent, and adhere to the spirit of existing code.

 ```ts
 // Initialized where declared